UTC --:--:--

 billing.subscription_updatedStripe subscription state changed (plan upgrade/downgrade, status active/suspended, payment recovery).
 Payload: { tenantId, stripeCustomerId, stripeSubscriptionId, stripeEventType, plan?, status? }

-calibration.completedReserved — the Python calibration pipeline writes runs directly to the database; outbound notification activates once the engine accumulates the cohort threshold (≥150 paired outcomes per cell).
+calibration.completedReserved: the calibration pipeline runs internally today; outbound notification becomes available once the engine accumulates the cohort threshold (≥150 paired outcomes per cell).

 Delivery